department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/military-sexual-trauma.md

 Or, get help applying for disability compensation by:

 - Reading our fact sheet on disability compensation for conditions related to MST.
-[Read the fact sheet](https://www.benefits.va.gov/BENEFITS/factsheets/serviceconnected/MST.pdf).
+[Read the fact sheet](http://www.benefits.va.gov/BENEFITS/factsheets/serviceconnected/MST.pdf).
-- Talking to the MST coordinator at your local VA regional benefits office.
-[Find an MST coordinator near you](https://www.benefits.va.gov/benefits/mstcoordinators.asp).
+- Talking to the MST coordinator at your local VA regional benefit office.
+[Find an MST coordinator near you](http://www.benefits.va.gov/benefits/mstcoordinators.asp).

 <br>